DataDog/integrations-extras/buoyant_cloud/README.md

 2. Click the kebab menu to the right of your Datadog org
 3. Click `Remove`

+Additionally, ensure that all API keys associated with this integration have been disabled by searching for the integration name on the [API Keys page][5].

 ## Data Collected

 ### Events